Zhang Changpu: Advice to Zhong Hui

-Zhang Changping's teaching of Confucian values to her son probably had a strong influence on him in his daily life.
+Zhang Changpu's teaching of Confucian values to her son probably had a strong influence on him in his daily life.
 He led a simple and frugal lifestyle, wore clothes made of plain dark blue cloth, personally did household chores, and declined to accept large sums of money or precious gifts.
 He did not keep for himself the rewards, in the form of gold, silver, silk, etc., he received from the imperial court for his contributions, and instead stored them in his family's shared treasury.